ky1vstar/PiPhone/README.md

 ## Features
 - [x] Picture in picture support for devices that doesn't support it by default
-- [x] No additional work required if `AVPictureInPictureController` have been already configured
+- [x] No additional work required if `AVPictureInPictureController` has been already configured
 - [x] Same appearance as default one
 - [x] Handling video size changing
 - [x] Handling video errors